 - Be streetwise with your possessions and watch out for pickpockets.
 I had no issue but know of people who have.
 Read my post 20 Tips for Keeping You and Your Possessions Safe Whilst Travelling for tips.

 - The official languages are Spanish and Catalan, although I found English was pretty good everywhere.

 - The currency in Barcelona is Euro’s and you’ll find plenty of ATM’s throughout the city.

 - Head out early to take photographs when the streets and attractions will be quieter.

 - Visit numbeo.com…Barcelona to get an idea of the cost of meals and food.

 Being a city packed with awesome things to do, a fantastic cuisine, and some of the most photogenic architecture on the planet, I’m sure you will come back from Barcelona having had lots of fantastic experiences.
-Have you ever been to Barcelona before?
-What did you think and what would you recommend people do?
-Please leave a comment below.

 Other posts you may like